RQ-MultiCloudMigrations/Migration-of-Web-Server-from-AWS-to-OCI/README.md

 # Migration-of-Web-Server-from-AWS-to-OCI
-This project involved migrating a web server and domain from AWS to Oracle Cloud Infrastructure (OCI).
-Using a site-to-site VPN Tunnel, the server was moved from AWS EC2 with Nginx to OCI compute instances.
-Image transfer between Amazon S3 and OCI Object Storage was done using rclone, followed by testing to ensure proper functionality.
+This project focused on moving a fully operational web server and its domain from AWS to Oracle Cloud Infrastructure (OCI).
+The migration was done using a secure site-to-site VPN tunnel to transfer data between AWS and OCI with minimal downtime.
+The web server, which was running on AWS EC2 with Nginx, was set up again on OCI compute instances.
+The domain configuration was also updated to direct traffic to the new OCI infrastructure.

+Image transfer between Amazon S3 and OCI Object Storage was performed using the open-source tool rclone, ensuring all server files and configurations were moved efficiently.
+After the migration, thorough testing was done to confirm the web server was working correctly and the domain was resolving properly in the new OCI setup.